-The Borough was originally granted a Final Judgment of Compliance from Monmouth County Superior Court for the Prior and Third round adjusted obligation on The Court found that the Borough was entitled to adjust its new construction obligation to 33 based upon the lack of vacant developable land.
+The Borough was originally granted a Final Judgment of Compliance from Ocean County Superior Court for the Prior and Third round adjusted obligation on April 10, 2017.
 Under COAH Third Round regulations, the Borough is entitled to rely on its prior vacant land adjustment.
 N.J.A.C.
 5:97-5.1 (d).
 Although COAH was abolished by N.J.S.A.
 52:27D-304.1, the Borough is entitled to rely on COAH's Third Round regulation since it has not been contradicted by statutory amendment or a binding court decision.
 N.J.S.A.
 52:27D-311(m).

 The Borough has implemented all the terms of the Judgment of Compliance and therefore does not need to reevaluate the vacant land adjustment.
-The following table provides the status of the projects that addressed the Prior and Third Round RDP obligation:
+The following table provides the status of the project that addressed the Prior and Third Round RDP obligation: